jupyterlab/jupyterlab/docs/source/developer/extension_migration_2_3.rst

 ``jupyter labextension build`` command.
 This command is run automatically as part of the ``build`` script (``jlpm run build``).

+For more details about the new file structure and packaging of the extension, check out the extension tutorial: :ref:`extension_tutorial`

 Publishing the extension to PyPI and conda-forge
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~